PabloxSec/PassGan/README.md

 ## 🚀 Execution Modes

-DeepPassGen supports two interface modes depending on how you run it:
+PassGan supports two interface modes depending on how you run it:

 ### 1. Interactive Terminal UI (TUI) Mode
 If run in a terminal (TTY) with no arguments, a colorful menu guides you through configuring files and parameters interactively: